 "Will she be…" He sees my pain and quickly sits beside me and I'm aware of his hand on my arm and then a small smile.

-“I believe she will recover given time.
-Her injuries were severe, I don’t need to tell you that.”
+"I believe she'll recover given time.
+Her injuries were severe, I don't need to tell you that."
 My memory fills in the blanks as I see her in my mind as we found her, lying in a pool of her own blood, her breathing so laboured.

 "There was severe head trauma, chest injuries… Her leg and arm were broken…several ribs.
 Right lung punctured…massive internal injuries."
 I see by his face that he knows his words are hurting but we both know the truth must be faced.

-“There is still some swelling of her brain… Commander I don’t believe there will be any lasting effects of this injury.
+He nods.
+"There's still some swelling of her brain… Commander, I don't believe there'll be any lasting effects of this injury.
 We had one thing on our side.
-The fact that it was so cold down there…” He sees I understand.
+The fact that it was so cold down there…" He sees I understand.

 "The coldness slowed the rate of deterioration.
 The fact that she was unable to move with the spinal injury slowed the blood loss, which in turn kept her internal organs from shutting down.
 Her entire system was in shock but this is the body's self defence if you like.
 She's very lucky to be alive, I have to tell you that.
 Whoever watches over ship's captains did their work today."
 He smiles gently for my benefit and I try and return the gesture but it doesn't quite come off.
 He stands now.